3eboo/covid-etll/Readme.md

 * Loading and database
-  * Postgres: Looking into the nature of the data, it is an OLAP non-normalised kind of data where ideally stored in a no-sql db, but however in our case key-value is one to one ( i.e no column is of type collection/dict) so it is feasible to store it in a postgres db. which we can leverage the features of using SQLAlchemy to enable data quality/availability measuring by using
+  * Postgres: Looking into the nature of the data, it is an OLAP non-normalised kind of data where ideally stored in a no-sql db, but however in our case key-value is one to one ( i.e no column is of type collection/dict) so it is feasible to store it in a postgres db. which we can leverage the features of using SQLAlchemy to enable data quality/availability measuring.

 ### Remarks